 This article will examine month-to-month leases and help you decide how much more these tenants should be charged.
-I have been managing rental properties for over 15 years and have tried many strategies for managing month-to-month tenants.
+I have been managing rental properties for over 16 years and have tried many strategies for managing month-to-month tenants.
 I have discovered what works and doesn’t and am here to share this knowledge.
 How much more should you charge for a month-to-month lease?

 In most cases, add about 10% to the monthly rent.
 If you are sure they will stay less than three months, you should charge about 50% of the monthly rent.
 However, don’t add a charge if they have no definite end date and will likely stay as if they had a regular lease.

 It’s prudent for the landlord to hold out for a long-term tenant or to ask for more rent from the short-term tenant.
-The property will likely have normal wear-and-tear, even over the short term, that the landlord will have to address before getting another tenant.
+The property will likely have normal wear-and-tear, even over the short term, that the landlord must address before getting another tenant.
 On top of that, the property will likely have at least one vacant month before the next tenant can be found.
-The difficult question is how much more rent should be charged for a short-term lease, and that number varies based on the circumstance.
-After reading this article, you will know exactly how much more you should trust in nearly every situation.
+Good tenants who stay long-term can help minimize these costs.

-Deciding the Amount of the Rent Increase.
+Deciding the Amount of the Rent Increase

 In contrast to normal wear-and-tear, which maybe be less for short-term tenants, vacancy length is the same when a tenant leaves.
 Finding another tenant for the property will take the same time regardless of how long the tenant was there; this is time with no rent being collected.
 A short-term tenant implies more vacancies than a long-term tenant.
 Hopefully, your properties will have a low vacancy rate, but with short-term tenants, you are guaranteed more vacancies and should charge more rent accordingly.

 You should talk to the tenant and find out why they need a short-term lease.
 Are they moving away for a new job in six months?
 Are they buying a house and need two months until the close?
 Do they just not like being committed to a place long term?

 More on Extremely Short Lease Terms